SSPuliasis/ProtView/README.md

 ![Jbrowse depiction of the example](https://github.com/SSPuliasis/ProtView/blob/master/README_images/jbrowse_at1g66600_at1g66610.PNG)

 **Figure 2:** Jbrowse depiction of the example

+## Input Sanitation
+This step replaces underscores and '>' characters in the fasta protein descriptions to avoid downstream errors in the analysis
+`protview fasta_input_sanitation at1g66600_at1g66610.fasta`

 ## RPG digest
 ProtView incorporates Rapid Peptides Generator (RPG) ([Maillet, 2019](https://academic.oup.com/nargab/article/2/1/lqz004/5581718))